Orange almond cupcakes, low carb, sugar-free, keto. YES!

 Orange almond cupcakes, low carb, sugar-free, keto and grain free

-Preliminary Prep (same day or night before): Wash oranges thoroughly, do not remove peel.
-Boil oranges in a pan of water two hours (topping water up so oranges remain covered).
-When oranges are done, leave the peel on, puree in a blender (you want chunky not slushy) and chill for a few hours or overnight.
+- This can be done the same day or night before.
+Wash oranges thoroughly, do not remove peel.
+Boil oranges in a pan of water two hours (make sure the oranges remain covered with water).
+When oranges are done, leave the peel on, and puree in a blender (you want chunky not slushy).
+Chill for a few hours or overnight.

-- Using a hand mixer or stand mixer beat eggs and sweetener on high for 3-5 minutes till pale and fluffy.
+- Using a hand mixer or stand mixer beat eggs and sweetener on high for 3-5 minutes until pale and fluffy.

 - Add baking powder and mix on low.

 - Add half of the almond flour and mix on low (scrape down sides of the bowl to ensure the flour is fully incorporated).
 Add rest of almond flour (scrape down sides of bowl as needed).